-- (d) give the company their signed consent to act as a director of the company, and - (e) are not ineligible to be a director under the Corporations Act or the ACNC Act - (f) lodge their nomination with the Secretary at least 2 working days before the General Meeting at which the election of Directors will be conducted. - 37.12 Subject to cl 36, the directors may appoint a person as a director to fill a casual vacancy if that person: - (a) is a representative of a member of the company (appointed under clause 23) - (b) is 18 years of age or older - (c) gives the company their signed consent to act as a director of the company, and - (d) is not ineligible to be a director under the Corporations Act or the ACNC Act. - 37.13 Any individual Member Centre may only have a maximum of two (2) of its Members concurrently serving as Directors. - 37.14 If the number of directors is reduced to fewer than three or is less than the number required for a quorum, the continuing directors may act but only: - (a) in an emergency - (b) for the purpose of increasing the number of directors to three (or higher if required for a quorum), or - (c) to call a general meeting.
+- (a) is a representative of a member of the company (appointed under clause 23) - (b) is 18 years of age or older - (c) gives the company their signed consent to act as a director of the company, and - (d) is not ineligible to be a director under the Corporations Act or the ACNC Act. - (e) Any appointment of a director to fill a casual vacancy shall only be for the remainder of the term set out under 37.2 (c) or 37.5 in respect of the position being so filled. - 37.13 Any individual Member Centre may only have a maximum of two (2) persons concurrently serving as Directors, following those Directors having been appointed under the above clause 23. - 37.14 If the number of directors is reduced to fewer than three or is less than the number required for a quorum, the continuing directors may act but only: - (a) in an emergency - (b) for the purpose of increasing the number of directors to three (or higher if required for a quorum), or - (c) to call a general meeting.